Skip to main content

 # Apply functions manifest

-kubectl apply -f scripts/cluster-manifests/crossplane-functions.yaml
+kubectl apply -f scripts/manifests/setup/crossplane-functions.yaml

 # Verify functions are installed